 - Orientation weekend in Seoul

-- Airport pickup and transport to your assignment
+- Airport pickup and transport to your assignment on arrival

 - Cultural and professional development activities